ChaitanyaHaritash/Found-In-Wild/mimikatz_mof/README.md

     I haven't tested it yet tho ... but if it works somehow then its one of best method i've seen so far for stealthly credentials collection.

-    # thanks to unknown researcher who wrote this script :) for this such an awesome method <3 ...
+    # thanks to unknown researcher who wrote this script :) such an awesome method <3 ...

 ## Usage